learningequality/cookiecutter-chef/{{cookiecutter.project_slug}}/README.md

 little to no connectivity.
 This content is created on [Kolibri Studio](https://studio.learningequality.org), a platform for creating and organizing content to be exported to Kolibri.
-The purpose of this project is to create a *chef*, or a program that scrapes a content source and puts it into a format that can be imported into Kolibri Studio. {% if cookiecutter.chef_template == 'Sous Chef' -%}For this project, you will need to read a given source's content and parse and organize that content into a folder + csv structure, which we will then import into Kolibri Studio. (example folder + csv can be found under `examples` directory. {%- endif %}
+The purpose of this project is to create a *chef*, or a program that scrapes a content source and puts it into a format that can be imported into Kolibri Studio. {% if cookiecutter.chef_template == 'Sous Chef' -%}This project will read a given source's content and parse and organize that content into a folder + csv structure, which we will then import into Kolibri Studio. (example can be found under `examples` directory. {%- endif %}

 ## Installation